John Amery: Prosecution and execution

 Was treason or foreknowledge.
 He sleeps well.

 Cultural references

 Ronald Harwood's play An English Tragedy, charting the weeks leading up to Amery's execution following his arrest in Italy and trial in London, adapted for radio by Bert Coules, was broadcast by BBC Radio 4 on 8 May 2010 and 13 April 2012.
-The cast included Geoffrey Streatfeild as Amery and Sir Derek Jacobi as Leo Amery.
+The cast included Geoffrey Streatfeild as Amery and Derek Jacobi as Leo Amery.